 Let’s delve into the 11 types of hyperlinks, exploring their characteristics, applications, and best practices.

-Definition of a hyperlink
+Types of Hyperlinks: Definition of a Hyperlink

 Users can browse other web content to get more context or information by clicking on hyperlinks, which are clickable texts, images, or phrases.
 In general, a user can highlight links in blue text.
-When a user clicks or taps on a hyperlink, their current page is left behind, and they are redirected to the link that the hyperlink points to.
+When a user clicks or taps on a hyperlink, their current page is left behind and redirected to the link that the hyperlink points to.
 It can assist visitors in navigating to other sorts of material, including other pages on the same website, HTML files, URLs, PDFs, and audio files.